amandabrastad/2022ws_do_ab/bl_blog_do_w39.md

 ## What is an Ambidextrous organizations?

-The word ambidextrous itself means being able to use both hands equally well.
-For an organization to be an ambidextrous organization it means being able to attend to their products at the same time as they are innovating for the future.
+The word ambidextrous itself means being able to use both hands equally well(1).
+For an organization to be an ambidextrous organization it means being able to attend to their products at the same time as they are innovating for the future(2).
 No company succeeds forever, so if you are not the one to make the product that kills your company, somebody else will!

 One company that has succeeded being ambidextrous is Apple.
 Early on Apple had the Apple 2e which made a lot of money, then Steve Jobs came back and built the Macintosh.
 Therefore at the same time you had the old Apple 2e and the modern Macintosh, where Apple 2e was milking the current market and the Macintosh was an invention.
 Making 2e responsible for Apple's income at the time, keeping the company alive, and creating money used on developing the macintosh.
 Apple managed to be an ambidextrous organization, if they had decided to “stick with what works” and only focused on the 2e we can assume they would not have been alive today.